Out of hours press enquiries, call 07918 083 774.

 Notes to Editors:

 - The three slaughterhouses are: JV Richards in Truro, Cornwall; AC Hopkins in Taunton, Somerset; and Pickstock in Swandlicote, Derbyshire.
+Illegal breaches were filmed at the first two.

 - Watch the 10-minute compilation film